 Visitors from EU/EEA countries can drive with the driver’s license from their home country as long as it is valid in the country of origin.

-Visitors from the following countries outside the EU/EEA can use their licence usually for up to three months if the text is (also) written in the Latin alphabet and the licence includes a picture: Albania, Algeria, Argentina, Australia, Belarus, Bosnia-Herzegovina, Brazil, Canada, Chile, China, Egypt, Hong Kong, Indonesia, Israel, Japan, Macedonia, Malaysia, Mexico, Moldova, Monaco, New Zealand, Peru, Russia, San Mario, Singapore, South Africa, South Korea, Taiwan, Thailand, Tunisia, Ukraine, USA and Venezuela.
+Visitors from the following countries outside the EU/EEA can use their licence usually for up to three months if the text is (also) written in the Latin alphabet and the licence includes a picture: Albania, Algeria, Argentina, Australia, Belarus, Bosnia-Herzegovina, Brazil, Canada, Chile, China, Egypt, Hong Kong, Indonesia, Israel, Japan, Macedonia, Malaysia, Mexico, Moldova, Monaco, New Zealand, Peru, Russia, San Marino, Singapore, South Africa, South Korea, Taiwan, Thailand, Tunisia, Ukraine, USA and Venezuela.

 Extra nights can be added when submitting the tour reservation through our website.